Tim Matthews (bishop)

 Timothy John Matthews (1907–1991) was the ninth Bishop of Quebec.

 He was educated at Bishop's College School and Bishop's University, Lennoxville and ordained in 1933.
-After curacies at Viking and Edson he held incumbencies at Coaticook and Lake St John.
+After curacies at Viking and Edson in Alberta he held incumbencies at Coaticook and Lake St John.
 He was Archdeacon of Gaspé from 1952 to 1957; and then of St Francis until his elevation to the episcopate in 1971.
 He resigned his see in 1977.